“Sweater” (noun): Something you wear when your mother is cold.”

 - Old cheese grater or crayon sharpener

-When you get home, choose a few of your favorite shaped leaves. —Color isn’t so important for this craft.
+When you get home near your assisted living facility, choose a few of your favorite shaped leaves. —Color isn’t so important for this craft.

 Because you’re going to make the colors.